Common Name: Japanese Knotweed

 - Do not plant knotweed as an ornamental and eradicate any existing plants from your property.
 Do not move soil that may contain knotweed rhizome fragments to uninfested areas.
 A sound management plan is necessary to manage this species and will take a commitment of several years to ensure that the population has been eliminated.

-- Foliar, stem injection, and cut-stem application of herbicides that translocate their active ingredients into the root system can be very effective.
+- Foliar and stem injection application of herbicides that translocate their active ingredients into the root system can be very effective.
 Treatments will need to be repeated for several years to eradicate a population.
 If using herbicide treatments, check with your local University of Minnesota Extension agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.
 Japanese knotweed also grows commonly in riparian and wetland habitats.
 If treating plants near water with herbicide, please be aware of the state pesticide laws and use only products labeled for aquatic use.